monalshriwas/Customer-shopping-behavior-analysis/README.md

 - This project analyzes customer shopping behavior to uncover insights related to revenue performance, and customer satisfaction.
 - The analysis follows an end-to-end data analytics workflow using Python for data cleaning & EDA, SQL for analysis, and Power BI for visualization.

-The goal is to demonstrate practical analytics skills and business-oriented decision-making using real-world style data.

 # Business Objective

 - To help stakeholders answer key questions such as: